-- After normalizing the data, name it 'Test-Data'. - Run each classifier against the trained data by providing the file locations for both the Trained-Data and Test data. - Place the Test-Data , and Training-data in the same folder. - Modify the path in the python script of each classifier according to your setup. - Open the command prompt and run the script as shown below
+- Run each classifier against the trained data by providing the file locations for both the Merged Train-Data and Merged Test-data. - Modify the path in the python script of each classifier according to your setup. - Open the command prompt and run the script as shown below.